Daria: Reap-Eat-View

 Jane is Daria's best friend.
 She often assists with the setups to Daria's punch lines and has some good jokes of her own.
 She shares Daria's cynicism and dark sense of humor, though she delivers her jokes in a slightly more animated manner.
 She often provides the extra seasoning to Daria's jokes and her presence helps liven up the monotone delivery substantially.

-Jane was always characterized as the outcast who was a little more willing to conform than Daria.
+Jane was always characterized as an outcast who was a little more willing to conform than Daria.
 She was presented in a way that indicated that, while she may not be a literary genius like her counterpart, she was very capable in the arts and whatever maniacal schemes she might come up with.
-The main thing that I liked about Jane was her rebellious attitude that was coupled by her laziness and sarcasm.
+The main thing that I liked about Jane was her rebellious attitude which was coupled by her laziness and sarcasm.
 She delivered some great punch lines throughout the series and served as the linchpin to many an episode.
 However, she fell victim to the same sort of character changes that Daria underwent as the series progressed that felt more like flaws than growth, which I swear we will get to in a bit.

 Trent